-Comments submitted through the Cochrane Library are received by Wiley editorial staff who will act within two days of receipt.
-Non-approved comments will be dealt with by Wiley and a response sent to the contributor.
-Approved comments will be sent to the Feedback Editor and Managing Editor of the relevant Cochrane Review Group (CRG).
+Comments submitted through the Cochrane Library are received by the Editorial and Methods Department (EMD) Comments Support team, who will act within two working days of receipt.
+Comments that are not about the Cochrane Review (e.g. comments about the website functionality, access, or display) or are offensive, nonsensical, spam or duplicates will be dealt with by the Comments Support team.
+All other comments will be sent to the Managing Editor and Feedback Editor of the relevant Cochrane Review Group (CRG).

 The Feedback Editor assesses the comment and decides:

-The Feedback Editor should respond promptly to the comment contributor within two weeks of receipt, acknowledging receipt, thanking the contributor, and explaining how the comment will be dealt with and a timeline for action.
+The Feedback Editor should respond promptly to the comment contributor to acknowledge receipt, thanking the contributor, and explaining what the next steps will be, with a timeline.

 The review may or may not be amended or updated, or in extreme cases, withdrawn, in response to a comment.

 If the comment does prompt a change to the review, the Managing Editor will make relevant changes as agreed with the review authors and the Feedback Editor.
 The contributor should be informed of the outcome.

 The Feedback Editor responds to the contributor informing them of the decision and give a brief explanation.